Lindt8/PHITS-Tools/paper.md

 [^1]: PHITS and DCHAIN are distributed by the Japan Atomic Energy Agency and the OECD/NEA Data Bank.
 For more information, see: [https://phits.jaea.go.jp/howtoget.html](https://phits.jaea.go.jp/howtoget.html)

-Within PHITS (and other similar codes) are "tallies" which score various physical quantities such as the number of particles passing through a region in space, the number of particles crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, displacements per atom (DPA), and more.
+Within PHITS are "tallies" which score various physical quantities such as the number of particles passing through a region in space, the number of particles crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, displacements per atom (DPA), and more.
 Users provide the desired